ThunderCats Roar: Broadcast and release

 The first two episodes were released on the Cartoon Network app on January 10, 2020.
 ThunderCats Roar premiered on Cartoon Network UK on April 6, 2020.
 ThunderCats Roar later premiered on Cartoon Network Africa on May 25, 2020.

 Reception

 ThunderCats Roars announcement was met with backlash from fans of the original series and its 2011 reboot.
-It received negative reception reviews for ThunderCats fans.
 On Cartoon Network's YouTube channel, promotional videos for the series have received a large number of dislikes, the show only received "1.9/10" rating on IMDb and considered to be one of the worst and most lowest-rated television shows on IMDb of 2020.
 The series was panned by fans of the previous incarnations of the franchise for its art style, characterizations and comedic tone, drawing unfavorable comparisons to Teen Titans Go!

 In a positive review, Reuben Baron of Comic Book Resources says "ThunderCats Roar knows what it wants to be, and a few pacing quibbles aside, it does it well."